HeartoLazor/autotile_generator/README.md

 Before you do anything you need to setup your art, the template is actually 20 tiles, but it's essentially the same amount of effort as making 5 tiles variants as long as you keep in mind that the tiles need to be cut into quarters easily.
 The structure of the default template sprite is seamless-fill, corners/single, vertical, horizontal and inner-corners.
 You can typically create the seamless fill tile and modify it for the other variants.

-Open a console inside the directory and run the `autotile_generator.py` python script with this format `python autotile_generator.py -i "input_image.png" -m "input_map.json" -d "output_image.png"`.
+Open a console inside the directory and run the `autotile_generator.py` python script with this format `autotile_generator -i "input_image.png" -m "input_map.json" -d "output_image.png"`.

 Example:

-`python autotile_generator.py -i "jungle.png"`
+`autotile_generator -i "jungle.png"`

-`python autotile_generator.py -i "cave.png" -d "cave_autotile.png"`
+`autotile_generator -i "cave.png" -d "cave_autotile.png"`

-`python autotile_generator.py -i "../input images/ice.png' -m "../input maps/seven tile map.json" -d "../autotiles/ice_autotile.png"`
+`autotile_generator -i "../input images/ice.png' -m "../input maps/seven tile map.json" -d "../autotiles/ice_autotile.png"`

 Don't forget to use Quotation marks around your paths for space filename support.